 Why You Need Foods Rich in DHA

 You should consume foods rich in Omega-3 fatty acids like DHA to minimize the risk of heart disease.
 Your baby benefits as well as it boosts the development of the brain and vision.
-In fact, a recent study in New Zealand showed that pregnant women don’t consume enough of this nutrient to meet the daily requirement¾therefore, it’s important that you get the recommended daily intake of 300 mg; try to consume these foods:
+In fact, a recent study in New Zealand showed that pregnant women don’t consume enough of this nutrient to meet the daily requirement.
+Therefore, you must get the recommended daily intake of 300 mg; try to consume these foods:

 Foods Rich in DHA